cpfaff/cafe/README.md

 #### The vocabulary

-The vocabulary has been designed along 8 dimensions essential for describing data in the ecological contetxt.
+The vocabulary has been designed in discussion with domain experts of ecology and adjacent fields.
+It is designed along 8 dimensions which are essential for describing data in the context of ecology.
 The vocabulary adheres to the following design principles.

 * Parsimony

-That means that we do not get to detailed in what information we ask for.
-This principle is driven by the idea that annotations are typical done in manual fashion and potentially by someone who is not the author of the data.
+That basically means that we do not get to detailed in terms of information we ask for.
+This principle is driven by the idea that annotations are typical done in manual fashion and potentially by someone who is not the author of the data (e.g. a data curator).

 * Comprehensiveness

-The comprehensiveness represents a trade-off to the parsimony criteria.
 Despite the fact that the vocabulary on one hand strifes to be parsimonious we also aim for a good and descriptive annotation.
 This basically means to extend the vocabulary for more detail if there is a good reason to do so but always keep the first principle in mind.

-Example:

 * Orthogonality

 The orthogonality is an important criteria for the axes of the vocabulary.
-This just means that concepts on the axes do not appear somewhere else and stand in their place for a certain reason.
-Before we are are going to add new concepts to one of the axes we first have to check if the vocabulary could express the same meaning by the combination of existing categories across the axes.
+This just means that concepts found on one of the axes do not appear somewhere else and stand in their place for a certain reason.
+Before a new concept is going to be added first we have to check if the vocabulary could express the same by a combination of existing concepts.

-Example:

 #### The schema

-The schema provides an information storage and transport vehicle.
-It stores annotations of dataq and allows to exchange the annotation information in a machine readable way.
-The schema adheres to the following design principles.
+The schema provides an information storage and transport vehicle for the vocabulary.
+It stores annotations for search objects  allows to exchange the annotation in a machine readable way.
+The schema also adheres to some desing principles.

 * Generic

-- Do not name fields like
+Do not do:

 ```XML
 <location>